myacxy/DxT/README.md

 Features
 ========

-* No authentication is needed as public information is used to retrieve your account information.
+* No authentication is needed as public information is used to retrieve your account information
-* Customizable ipdate interval.
+* Customizable update interval
-* Filter which channels you really want to display.
+* Filter which channels you really want to display
-* Customize the detailed information of a channel being presented.
+* Customize the detailed information of a channel being presented
-* Integration of a game database that helps you abbreviate game titles by predicting their proper names.
+* Integration of a game database that helps you abbreviate game titles by predicting their proper names
-* Create custom game title abbreviations in order to save space.
+* Create custom game title abbreviations in order to save space
-* Limit the length of the information displayed inside the extension.
-(DashClock does not use a monospaced font, though, and thus results may differ)
+* Limit the length of the information displayed inside the extension (DashClock does not use a monospaced font, though, and thus results may differ)
+* UserVoice integration

 How to use
 ==========

-* Install <a href="https://play.google.com/store/apps/details?id=net.nurik.roman.dashclock&hl=en">DashClock Widget</a>.
+* Install <a href="https://play.google.com/store/apps/details?id=net.nurik.roman.dashclock&hl=en">DashClock Widget</a>
-* Install the <a href="https://github.com/myacxy/DashClockTwitch/releases/latest">Latest Release</a>.
+* Install the <a href="https://github.com/myacxy/DashClockTwitch/releases/latest">Latest Release</a>
-* Add the extension to DashClock.
+* Add the extension to DashClock
-* Change your user name. (no password needed)
+* Change your user name (no password needed)

 Screenshots
 ===========